 Bondage, burdens, sins, fears, and the like are very real CAGES.
 Pet doctrines and traditions can also be a stronghold of false security.
 Like the puppy or the lion cub, we at first resist our confinements.
 We have an innate knowing that they are unnatural — that they are keeping us from being free to be exactly what YHWH designed us for.
 But somewhere along the way of life, we lose our resolve.
 Do you know how many of us are sick, dying, depressed, dejected, lonely, disappointed, discontent, restless, insecure, and needy?

-The door of the cage has been swung wide open, and we are like Jasmine — the secondhand lion — tired and worn-out.
+The door of the cage has been swung wide open, and we are like Jasmine, the secondhand lion, tired and worn-out.
 The fight left us long ago.
-We have been entrapped so long that the steel cage walls seem comfortable, safe, and peaceful.
-(This is a lie of course!)
-Many of us no longer have the desire to run, chase, hunt, or explore.
+We have been entrapped for so long that the steel cage walls seem comfortable, safe, and peaceful.
+Many no longer have the desire to run, chase, hunt, or explore.
 What a pitiful bunch we have become.
 How did we get here?

 Just as importantly, we need to be rousing our brothers and sisters to this truth.
 How much greater would our impact be in our circumstances, relationships, and the world if we received this message?
 A poor self-image cost an entire generation the Promised Land.
 My prayer is that we will start walking in the mightiness of our calling.

 To this end also we pray for you always, that our God will count you worthy of your calling, and fulfill every desire for goodness and the work of faith with power, so that the name of our Lord Jesus will be glorified in you, and you in Him, according to the grace of our God and the Lord Jesus Christ.
 (2Th.
 1:11-12)

 What kind of crate do you find security in?
 Let’s break out together!

 There is another side to this coin revealed in Part II, The Devouring Lion.